rsutphin/mrandmrs-rsvp-api/README.md

 ### Other sheets

 You can have other sheets in the spreadsheet without affecting the API's functioning.
-In mine, I have a "Stats" sheet which provides dynamically-updating counts of RSVPs and food selections.
+In mine I have a "Stats" sheet which provides dynamically-updating counts of yes/no/not responded and food selections.

 ## Architecture